Hyle-org/devhub-hyle/docs/quickstart/example/proof-composition.md

 # Proof composition with Ticket App

-Hylé enables [proof composition](../../concepts/proof-composition.md), allowing different proving systems to work within a single operation.
+Hyli enables [proof composition](../../concepts/proof-composition.md), allowing different proving systems to work within a single operation.
 This removes constraints on provers and significantly improves interoperability and efficiency.

 In this guide, we’ll build a Ticket App that demonstrates proof composition.
-Users can buy a ticket using [simple-token](./first-token-contract.md), and Hylé will verify multiple proofs in a single transaction.
+Users can buy a ticket using [simple-token](./first-token-contract.md), and Hyli will verify multiple proofs in a single transaction.

 Find the source code for all contracts here: